How did you get started acting?

 I heard Mike talking about it and said "Hey!
 That sounds awesome!
 I wanna' be a part of that!"
 And I auditioned and got in.

 How has it’s message about body positivity affected you?

 Tremendously.
 I grew up a short chubby kid who was picked on a lot.
 In high school I dropped 30lbs and grew 5 inches but still saw myself as that short chubby kid that everyone made fun of.
 12 years in Hollywood didn't help.
 This show, and seeing how audiences have reacted to men and women of all shapes and sizes has been amazing.

 What do you think about crowdfunding on Seed&Spark so far?
 Best parts?
 Worst parts?

 I think it's a great site and one of the few solely for film.
 Best parts are the perks and visibility from your peers.
 Worst - I hate asking for money.

 When do you feel your sexiest?

-If your character, Roxy, could give you life advice, what would she say?
+If your character, Stoney, could give you life advice, what would he say?